Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 ## Prerequisites - chat.py

 - You need to have a valid OpenAI API key.
 You can sign up for a free API key at https://beta.openai.com/.
+- You'll need to be running Python version 3.7.3 or higher.
+I am using 3.11.4 on a Mac and 3.7.3 on Raspberry Pi.
 - Run `brew install portaudio` after installing HomeBrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 - You need to install the following packages: `openai`, `gTTS`, `pyaudio`, `SpeechRecognition`, `playsound, python-dotenv` and `pyobjc` if you are on a Mac.
 You can install these packages using pip or use pipenv if you wish to contain a virtual environment.
 - Firstly, update your tools: `pip install --upgrade pip setuptools` then `pip install openai pyaudio SpeechRecognition gTTS playsound python-dotenv apa102-pi gpiozero pyobjc`